Shemot (parashah): Third reading—Exodus 2:11–25

 In the third reading, when Moses grew up, he went to his brethren and saw their burdens.
-He saw an Egyptian striking a Hebrew, he looked this way and that, and when he saw no one, he struck the Egyptian and hid him in the sand.
+He saw an Egyptian striking an Israelite, he looked this way and that, and when he saw no one, he struck the Egyptian and hid him in the sand.
 When he went out the next day, he came upon two Hebrew men fighting, and he asked the wrongdoer why he struck his fellow.
 The man asked Moses who had made him king, asking him whether he intended to kill him as he did the Egyptian, so Moses realized that his deed was known.
 When Pharaoh heard, he sought to kill Moses, but Moses fled to Midian, where he sat down by a well.
 The priest of Midian's seven daughters had come to water their father's flock, but shepherds drove them away.
 Moses stood up and helped the daughters, and watered their flock.
 When they came home to their father Reuel, he asked how they were able to come home so early, and they explained how an Egyptian had delivered them from the shepherds, and had also drawn water for the flock.
 Reuel then asked his daughters why they had left the man there, and told them to call him back to join them for a meal.
 Moses was content to live with the man, and he gave Moses his daughter Zipporah to marry.
 Moses and Zipporah had a baby boy, whom Moses called Gershom, saying that he had been a stranger in a strange land.
 The third open portion ends here.